mdeverdelhan/ta4j-origins/README.md

   * [Create tickets for bugs and new features](http://github.com/mdeverdelhan/ta4j/issues) and comment on the ones that you are interested in.
   * [Fork this repository](http://help.github.com/forking/) and submit pull requests.
   * Consider donating for new feature development.
-Bitcoin address: `13BMqpqbzJ62LjMWcPGWrTrdocvGqifdJ3`

 See also: the [contribution policy](.github/CONTRIBUTING.md).